-The data element cell_index verifies the existence of null entries.
-Every composite σ_o must lie within a wind vector cell.
-Thus, if the cell_index for a particular pair of indices is zero, no associated σ_o exists.
-All data associated with that pair of indices are null.
-For example, if cell_index[400,700]=0, then the index pair [400,700] references null values for all Level 2A Product SDS objects.
+The data element cell\index verifies the existence of null entries.
+Every sigma0 must lie within a wind vector cell.
+Thus, if the cell\index for a particular pair of indices is zero, no associated sigma0 exists.
+In other words, if cell\index[400,700]=0, then the index pair [400,700] lists null values for all of Level 2A Product data elements that reference individual sigma0s.

-The attenuation map available bit in the surface_flag also distinguishes zero from null values in the Level 2A Product.
-If the surface_flag indicates that the attenuation data are not available, then the sigma0_attn_map data element with matching array indices is zero.
+The attenuation map available bit in the surface\flag also distinguishes zero from null values in the Level 2A Product.
+If the surface\flag indicates that attenuation data based on the climatological map are not available, then the sigma0\attn\map data element with matching array indices is zero.
 That zero represents a null value.